MaybeThisIsRu/smix-eleventy-starter/README.md

 A standards-respecting starter kit for Eleventy.
 Go Indie.

+⚠️ This project is now considered more-or-less complete for the author's needs.
+Any further enhancements will require a pull request to come from the community.

 ## Reading.

 For nice text, there's [Typeset](https://www.npmjs.com/package/typeset).
 While it adds to the build time, it makes for a more polished reading experience.